Durafen/8-AI-Play-Mafia/README.md

 *   **Detailed Logs**: Observe "inner thoughts" of models to understand their strategy and deception.
 *   **Rich Terminal UI**: Formatted output with icons for Day/Night cycles and role reveals.
 *   **Game Persistence**: Game logs saved to `games/` directory with timestamps.
+*   **Persistent Memory** 🧠: Models learn from previous games!
+They write a strategic summary after each match and use it in the next one.

 ---